 Just the right amount of cream cheese glaze.
 The first time I made this cream cheese glaze recipe, I thought this could never be enough.
 I’m kind of a more-is-more person when it comes to frosting, anyway.
 But this is really just the right amount to cover the top and drip down the sides.

 How to Make Strawberry Angel Food Cake with Cream Cheese Glaze

 Preheat the oven according to the instructions on the cake mix box.

-Add mashed strawberries and water to the angel food cake mix.
-Mix on low until combined, then on high for about 3 minutes, until the batter is light and fluffy.
+Add the water and angel food cake mix.
+Mix on low until combined, then on high for about 1 minute, until the batter is light and fluffy.

-Place the batter into an angel food cake pan.
+Place the batter into an ungreased 10-inch tube pan.
 Run a knife through the cake batter to deflate any air bubbles.

 Whenever I make angel food cakes with fruit in them, like this one or 2-Ingredient Orange Angel Food Cake, they tend to develop large air bubbles, which can cause the cake to collapse, have an uneven appearance, and well, just really big holes in it.
 So I recommend taking the time to do this.